crehler/CrehlerBaseLinker/README.md

 **4. Couriers**\
 Thanks to the integration of the online store and BaseLinker, you will be able to integrate with all the most popular couriers, including: DPD, InPost, DHL, Mall Delivery, FedEX, GLS, Hermes, UPS, TNT and many more.
 BaseLinker also supports integration with services that support couriers as a central place to manage shipments.

-Our solution guarantees the integration of all necessary information about orders and their statuses, products (descriptions, prices, availability in stock).
 List of available integrations: https://baselinker.com/en-US/integrations/

-Check out our extension and increase your sales today!